 The Muncie Mall was an attractive target for this initial craft beer kiosk.
 The mall is new remodeled, has four solid anchor tenants, and is constructing now a Ball State University extension which will bring in a population more likely to already appreciate craft beer.
 The hours of the mall will serve as the hours for Redemption Alewerks Muncie, but they do plan to stay open one or two nights a week after the mall closes, just so the weary employees of the stores can have a craft beer before going home.
 This is a nice way to become part of the mall, and Muncie, communities.

-The late fall premiere will also be fortuitous, as the weather starting to cool will bring more people to the mall, and this is just before the start of the holiday shopping season.
+The premiere next Sunday and Grand Opening on the 18th is also fortuitous as this is just before the start of the holiday shopping season.
 However, the timing of the opening was not intended.
 As with any new concept, there were many hoops to jump through, including getting the OK from Macy’s to obscure more than 30% of their storefront.
-There was little chance that they wouldn’t agree, since this will undoubtedly place more people in front of their store for longer periods of time, but this and other permissions and legal wranglings has carried the project now for more than six months.
-Just this week have all the “i’s” been dotted and the “t’s” been crossed, so now everyone is ready to start the build out.
+There was little chance that they wouldn’t agree, since this will undoubtedly place more people in front of their store for longer periods of time, but this and other permissions and legal wranglings has carried the project now for more than ten months.
+Just this week have all the “i’s” been dotted and the “t’s” been crossed, so now everyone is ready to open.

 Amazing, isn’t it, to be able to get food at a craft brewery taproom kiosk in the middle of a mall?
 It sounds different because it is different, nothing like this has been attempted before.
 With this example in hand, Washington Prime Group is planning on additional craft beer kiosks in malls they manage in other cities across the USA, including in good craft beer states like Minnesota, Wisconsin, and Ohio.
 But it’s all going to start in Muncie.